-- Traditional innovation labs that find customer problems, and innovative solutions to these problems. - A Ventures team that looks for investments in innovative FinTech companies as a minority stakeholder. - 3.
-An active FinTech scouting team to bring innovative solutions to the core business. - 4.
-Innovation culture within the core bank, leveraging incremental innovation within each department.
+- A Ventures team that looks for investments in innovative FinTech companies as a minority stakeholder. - 3.
+An active FinTech scouting team to bring innovative solutions to the core business. - Innovation culture within the core bank, leveraging incremental innovation within each department.